 Vervet monkeys are omnivorous, feeding on a variety of foods, including fruits, insects, and small animals.
 They are known for their agility and speed, as well as their adaptability to a range of habitats.

-Both gigantic and white-bellied pangolin can be found in The Gambia.
+Both gigantic and white-bellied pangolins can be found in The Gambia.
 Due to the huge demand for their scales, these unusual mammals—known for their scaly armour—are regrettably among the most trafficked species in the world.
 You can get a chance to view one of these increasingly rare animals in the wild in The Gambia.

 There are several species of bats found in The Gambia, including fruit bats and insect-eating bats.
 Some of the most common species include the straw-colored fruit bat, the Egyptian fruit bat, and the Gambian epauletted fruit bat.